MicrosoftDocs/azure-devops-docs/docs/repos/git/view-pull-requests.md

 ## Open a PR

-When you open a PR from the browser, from Visual Studio, or from Azure CLI, the PR opens to its **Overview** tab.
+When you open a PR from the browser, from Visual Studio, or from Azure CLI, the PR opens in the browser to its **Overview** tab.
 The **Overview** tab shows the PR title, description, reviewers, linked worked items, history, and status.
 You can see a summary of branch policies that are passing or failing, and see comments reviewers have made.

 :::image type="content" source="media/view-pull-requests/pull-request-overview-2020.png" alt-text="Screenshot that shows the P R Overview tab.":::